cksystemsteaching/selfie/README.md

 > Pointer arithmetic

 The two remaining cases are symmetric with addition, so we only focus on the case where the left operand is of type pointer to unsigned integer and the right operand is of type unsigned integer.

-pointer arithmetic: use symbol table getters and setters as example
+Our example in the above figure is the expression `x + 7`.
+Turning the example into the case we are interested in here is easy, just declare the variable `x` to be of type `uint64_t*`.
+What happens then is that the semantics of the `+` operator changes from integer arithmetic, as we all know it, to *pointer arithmetic*.
+For the sake of an example, suppose that the value of `x` is `42` which is not even a valid memory address in our machine model since `42` is not a multiple of `8`, the size of a machine word in bytes.
+But never mind, it works either way.
+Clearly, you would think that `x + 7` evaluates to `49` in that case which is true but only if `x` is of type `uint64_t`.
+If `x` is of type `uint64_t*`, however, `x + 7` evaluates to `98`.
+How does that make any sense?

+The expression `x + 7` evaluates to `98` in that case because `42 + 7 * 8` evaluates to `98` where the factor `8` is the size of `uint64_t` in bytes.
+The idea of pointer arithmetic is to provide a simple way of computing memory addresses in order to access array elements and fields in memory.
+With `x + 7` and `x` being of type `uint64_t*`, we intend to compute the address that is `7` unsigned integers, not bytes, above where `x` points to in memory, simply because `x` is a pointer to unsigned integers.
+If `x` was a pointer to a type of different size in memory then we would use that size as factor in bytes, instead of `8`.
+There are plenty of examples in the source code of selfie where we use pointer arithmetic.
+Check out all those getters and setters we mentioned before.
+They all use pointer arithmetic.

+Generating code that implements pointer arithmetic is not hard.
+The procedure `emit_multiply_by()` emits an `addi` instruction to load the factor, here `8`, into an unused register, here `t2`, followed by a `mul` instruction that multiplies the value of the right operand, here `7`, with the value of register `t2`.
+After that, the following `add` instruction is the same as the `add` instruction that implements integer arithmetic.

 #### Logical Operators